27 Business Email Examples & Templates You Should Try in 2025

 Here’s what I like:

-- It starts with a reminder.
+• It starts with a reminder.
 Decision makers tend to be busy.
-Chances are they’re not going to remember who you are or why you emailed them.
+Chances are, they won’t remember who you are or why you emailed them.
 If you’re emailing after a long time, it’s a good idea to remind them of your last conversation and its context.

-- Subject line: even though it’s not present in this template it’s the most important part of your email, keep it to 60 characters and make it punchy, for more ideas check out my guide with 100+ examples of an email subject line
+• Subject line: Even though it’s not present in this template, it’s the most critical part of your email.
+Keep it to 60 characters and make it punchy.
+For more ideas, check out my guide with 100+ examples of an email subject line.

-If you have a way to connect visitors on your site to businesses by using tools like WhoIsVisiting or HubSpot’s prospect tracking, you can get pretty creative with your messages.
+If you can connect visitors to businesses using tools like WhoIsVisiting or HubSpot’s prospect tracking, you can get pretty creative with your messages.

-For one, knowing that someone from the company you’re targeting is visiting your site can be a great icebreaker.
+For one, knowing that someone from your target company is visiting your site can be a great icebreaker.

 Here’s a template for using this trigger: